-Management is continuing to evaluate the impact of the COVID-19 pandemic on the industry and has concluded that while it is reasonably possible that the pandemic could have an effect on the Company's financial position, results of its operations and/or search for a target company, the specific impact is not readily determinable as of the date of the unaudited condensed financial statements.
-The unaudited condensed financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+Management continues to evaluate the impacts of the COVID-19 pandemic and the military conflict in Ukraine on the financial markets and on the industry, and has concluded that while it is reasonably possible that the pandemic and the conflict could have an effect on the Company's financial position, results of its operations and/or search for a target company, the specific impacts are not readily determinable as of the date of the unaudited condensed financial statements.
+The unaudited condensed financial statements do not include any adjustments that might result from the outcome of these uncertainties.

-Note 6-Stockholders' Equity
+Note 6 - Stockholders' Deficit

 Class A Common Stock - The Company is authorized to issue 160,000,000 shares of Class A common stock, par value \$0.0001 per share.
-As of September 30, 2021, there were 540,000 shares of Class A common stock issued and outstanding, excluding 25,000,000 shares subject to possible redemption.
-As of December 31, 2020, there were no shares of Class A common stock issued and outstanding.
-The outstanding Class A common stock includes 540,000 shares included in the Private Placement Units.
+As of March 31, 2022 and December 31, 2021, there were 540,000 shares of Class A common stock issued and outstanding, excluding 22,120,073 and 25,000,000 shares subject to possible redemption, respectively.
+The outstanding shares of Class A common stock comprise of 540,000 shares included in the Private Placement Units.
 The shares of Class A common stock included in the Private Placement Units do not contain the same redemption features contained in the Public Shares.

 Class B Common Stock - The Company is authorized to issue 40,000,000 shares of Class B common stock, par value \$0.0001 per share.
 Holders of Class B common stock are entitled to one vote for each share.
-As of September 30, 2021 and December 31, 2020, there were 6,250,000 and 6,325,000 shares of Class B common stock issued and outstanding, respectively.
-In connection with the underwriter advising the Company that it would not exercise the remaining portion of the over-allotment option, the Sponsor forfeited 75,000 shares of Class B common stock, such that the initial stockholders would collectively own 20% of the Company's issued and outstanding shares of common stock after the Initial Public Offering (not including the Private Placement Units).
+As of both March 31, 2022 and December 31, 2021, there were 6,250,000 shares of Class B common stock issued and outstanding.
+In connection with the underwriter advising the Company that it would not exercise the remaining portion of the over-allotment option, the Sponsor forfeited 75,000 shares of Class B common stock, such that the initial stockholders would collectively own 20% of the Company's issued and outstanding shares of common stock after the Initial Public Offering (not including the Private Placement Shares).